This post may contain affiliate links. Read more in our Affiliate Disclosure.

-Electronics for running in the rain
+Electronics - rain gear for running

 These headphones are cheap, but they work.
 I have run for over an hour in the pouring rain with these headphones and found they never failed to blast music into my ears.
 Granted, you will have to deal with a cord and less than ideal sound quality, but running in the rain isn’t about comfort or perfection.
 The fact that such a cheap product can withstand the elements to this degree is impressive.